makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP42.md

 #### Software and Infrastructure Expenses

-These expenses will include, but will not be strictly limited to, the setup and maintenance of:
+About $7 500 of these expenses will include, but will not be strictly limited to, the setup and maintenance of:

 * Secure communications channels for sensitive discussions
 * General communications tools for office hours, general updates, etc.
 * Backups and/or primary hosting for identified critical infrastructure
 * Internal organizational tools

-These expenses will also include the provision of a premium testing environment for bug bounty hunters.
+* Team hardware (e.g secure laptop)

+Some software may be charged to the Core Unit on a monthly basis, but this one-time budget request has accounted for potential monthly expenses.
+As the identification of critical infrastructure and other operations have not yet commenced, we are currently unable to accurately go over what this will cover.
+All spending, however, will be documented and reported accordingly within reason.

+The remaining expense of $54 000 is allocated for the software and infrastructure provided by [ChaosLabs](https://chaoslabs.xyz/) to provide a better testing experience for the bug bounty hunters spending time on the planned MakerDAO bug bounty program.
+This is, however, a consumable amount based on the number of hackers that would be permitted to use the software and infrastructure, as well as the extent that they use it.
+The Immunefi Security CU will use its discretion to approve or reject bug bounty hunters from accessing the software, with the proper process to be further outlined in the future Bug Bounty Program Subproposal.
+However, participating in the bug bounty program will not necessitate the use of the software and infrastructure.

 #### Company Setup